Summit Biking Group

 eBikes on the Rec Path

-Summit Biking contributed $20,000 toward the 3 mile rec path extension project south of Copper Mountain.
-The extension is now complete and the dedication/ grand opening was conducted on July 13, 2022.
+Summit Biking contributed $20,000 toward the 3-mile Rec Path extension project south of Copper Mountain toward Fremont Pass.
+The extension was completed, and opened for riding, in 2022.
+Summit Biking participated in the dedication/grand opening ceremony for the extension, conducted on July 13, 2022..
 Click here for more info on the contribution and extension.
-And click here for a description (and photos) of our participation in the dedication of the path.
+And click here for a description (and photos) of our participation in the dedication.

 Summit County Interactive Rec Path and Trails Map